Woven Fabric Structure

 - Lastly, an example of compound cloth is Pile, Towel fabric.

-The woven cloth structure is varied on various fundamental factors.
-The following are some fundamental factors that greatly affect the structure of the woven fabric.
-They are as follows:
+The woven cloth structure is varied depending on various fundamental factors.
+The following are some fundamental factors that greatly affect the structure of the woven fabric: They are as follows:

 Yarn Types:

-The appearance of the woven fabric greatly depends on the yarn types which are used for producing that cloth.
-We know, yarns are natural and synthetic this two types.
-The fabric could be weaved by single types of yarn or by a combination of these two types of yarn.
+The appearance of the woven fabric greatly depends on the yarn types used for producing that cloth.
+We all know that yarns come in two varieties: natural and synthetic.
+The fabric could be weaved with single types of yarn or with a combination of these two types of yarn.
 This is the producer’s choice.
-A producer always looks at the demand of the market and he tries to fulfill that demand by manufacturing that product.
-So, the same structured cloth’s appearance could vary on the yarn types.
+A producer always looks at the demand of the market, and he tries to fulfill that demand by manufacturing that product.
+So, the same structured cloth’s appearance could vary depending on the yarn type.

 The count of yarn shows the fineness of the yarn.
 The count of yarn has a great impact on the fabric structure.
 Before production, the count of the yarns is determined by the designer.
-The woven cloth structure varies on the count of the relative thickness of the yarn used as warp or weft.
+The structure of the woven cloth varies depending on the relative thickness of the yarn used as warp or weft.
 Generally, warp count is less than weft count.
 So, the selection of warp and weft count affects the woven fabric structure.

-The woven cloth structure is varied on the relative setting of the number of ends and picks, which are placed side by side in a given width and the length of the cloth.
-It is determined that EPI and PPI affect the weight of the fabric, as well as comfortness, which are also effects by the number of ends and picks.
+The woven cloth structure is varied depending on the relative setting of the number of ends and picks, which are placed side by side in a given width and length of the cloth.
+It is determined that EPI and PPI affect the weight of the fabric as well as comfort, which are also affected by the number of ends and picks.

-The variation of woven fabric structure also depends on the order of interlacement of ends and picks.
-We know that plain, twill, or satin design is not the same and the interlacement depends on the design of the fabric.
+The variation in woven fabric structure also depends on the order of interlacement of ends and picks.
+We know that plain, twill, or satin designs are not the same, and the interlacement depends on the design of the fabric.

 The appearance of the woven fabric greatly depends on the finishing operation.
 Various types of finishing effects are done on the woven fabric.
 By finishing, modifications are done to the fabric.
 Some fabrics become smooth, some are hard in feel, some are waterproof, some are fireproof, some are lighter in weight or heavy, and many more effect is done by finishing.
 Various types of finishing machines are used for doing this job.